will-cern/xroofit-readthedocs/docs/source/fitting.rst

     * - 0
       - The last algorithm to run in the fit ran successfully.
 Normally the last algorithm to run is the `Hesse` algorithm, which calculates the covariance matrix.
     * - 1
       - Covariance matrix forced positive-definite.
 This means that the place that the minimization converged does not appear to be a valid minimum; at a true minimum the covariance matrix (calculated from the Hessian) must be positive definite.
-It may be possible to overcome this error by increasing the strategy used by the Hesse algorithm from 2 to 3, although xRooFit by default will increase the strategy for you (look at the status code history to see if this happened). **If you see this status code, try increasing the strategy**.
+It may be possible to overcome this error by increasing the strategy used by the Hesse algorithm from 2 to 3, although xRooFit by default will increase the strategy for you (look at the status code history to see if this happened). **If you see this status code, try increasing the Strategy**.
     * - 2
       - Covariance matrix is invalid (usually this means it is not positive-definite).
 This status code occurs only with Hesse Strategy 3.
     * - 3
       - EDM above max threshold.
 EDM is estimated from the covariance matrix and is an estimate of how far from the true minimum might the fit be.
-The tolerance hyperparameter is what sets the threshold (see table above). **If you see this status code, try increasing the tolerance** but be aware this can increase the uncertainties on quantities derived from fits such as likelihood ratio test statistics.
+The tolerance hyperparameter is what sets the threshold (see table above). **If you see this status code, try increasing the Tolerance** but be aware this can increase the uncertainties on quantities derived from fits such as likelihood ratio test statistics.
     * - 4+
       - Some other error.
 The fit cannot be trusted.

-.. list-table:: Covariance quality
+.. list-table:: Covariance quality codes
     :widths: 10 75
     :header-rows: 1
    * - Code